 Cells in the outer part of the adrenals (the adrenal cortex) make the hormones cortisol and aldosterone.
 The amount of cortisol that is made is controlled by another hormone called adrenocorticotrophic hormone (ACTH).
 ACTH is made in a small gland which lies just under the brain (the pituitary gland).
 ACTH passes into the bloodstream, is carried to the adrenal glands, and stimulates the adrenal glands to make cortisol.

 Cells in the adrenal cortex also make small amounts of sex hormones such as testosterone and oestrogen, although most of these are made in the testicles (testes) and ovaries.

-Whom does it affect and how common is it?
+Who is affected by it and how common is it?

 The severe classic form affects 1 in 18,000 births in Great Britain.
 About three quarters of affected people have the salt-losing type and the rest have the non-salt-losing type.
 Similar numbers of girls and boys are affected when they are born, but boys tend to have the more severe symptoms.

 The milder non-classic form is more common.
 It affects about 1 in 1,000 white people.
 It is more common in certain ethnic groups such as Ashkenazi Jewish people of Eastern Europe.

 - Under normal circumstances, ACTH stimulates the adrenal glands to produce the chemical building blocks (precursors) which make cortisol.